IMOP-lab/SASAN-Pytorch/README.md

   <img src="https://github.com/IMOP-lab/SASAN-Pytorch/blob/main/figures/network.png">
 </div>
 <p align=center>
-  Figure 1: The network structure of SASAN.
+  Figure 1: Detailed network structure of the SASAN.
 </p>

-We proposed SASAN, a novel 3D medical image segmentation network, achieving state-of-the-art performance over 13 previous methods on both the CMED and OIMHS datasets.
+We propose SASAN, an innovative 3D medical image segmentation network that integrates spectrum information.
+SASAN achieves state-of-the-art performance over 13 previous methods on the CMED and OIMHS datasets.

 We will first introduce our method and principles, then introduce the experimental environment and provide Github links to previous methods we have compared.
 Finally, we will present the experimental results.